the-other-mariana/parallel-computing-cuda/08092021/README.md

 Not every time everything runs in parallel, the first warp goes (32 threads per block) first, and then the next warp and so on.
 When a block is executed, not the whole block is executed, just its first 32 threads (warp), then other 32, etc.

-A GPU is a group of multiprocessor.
+A GPU is a group of multiprocessors.

 A block has threads, but you can have different amounts of threads in many blocks, just careful not to exceed `threadsInBlock x Blocks <= maxThreadsPerMultiProcessor`.